-Twelve of all those interviewed had begun receiving home care following hospital discharge.
-Another six began when their health had deteriorated and the remaining two cases had been due to a fall or illness and, the reduction or withdrawal of informal care.
+Nineteen of all those interviewed had begun receiving home care following hospital discharge.
+Another seven began when their health had deteriorated, four after a fall or illness and one where there had been a reduction or withdrawal of informal care.
+The remaining person could not clearly remember the circumstances which led to them receiving home care.

-Although the time that people had been receiving home care varied, a majority, nearly two thirds, had been receiving it for between one and four years.
-A quarter of the group had been receiving home care for five years or more and two people had had home care support for 10 years or more.
-Only two people were relatively new service users and had been receiving it for between six months and a year.
+Although the time that people had been receiving home care varied, almost half had been receiving it for between one and four years.
+Five service users had been receiving home care for five years or more and five people had had home care support for 10 years or more.
+Only three people who were relatively new service users had been receiving it for between six months and a year and one had been receiving home care for less than six months.

 For the most part service users were receiving high levels of home care input.
-Seventeen out of the 20 service users received the service every day of the week.
-One person received visits six days per week, one had care twice weekly and a third person was just visited weekly.
-The least amount of care hours provided per week was one and a half and the most was 17 and a half hours.
-On average, the 20 service users interviewed in the study authority received 8.5 hours of home care per week.
+Twenty-three of 32 service users received the service every day of the week.
+Two people received visits six days per week and seven between five days and one day per week.
+The least amount of care hours provided per week was one hour and the most was 28 and a half hours1.
+On average, the 32 service users interviewed received 9.2 hours of home care per week.
 This compares with a national average of 7.6 hours per week.
 (Department of Health, 2001).

 Table 1 shows the types of help that people received from their home care organisation and other sources.
 In some instances people received help from more than one source.
 The most frequently commissioned task was personal care.
-Nearly two thirds of those interviewed received help with personal care and none of the remaining seven reported that 'personal care' was an unmet need.
+Three quarters of those interviewed received help with personal care and none of the remaining seven reported that 'personal care' was an unmet need.